Nerdrigo/Algorithms/1_dynamic_connectivity/intro.md

-This is the frist lesson in the algorithms Coursera course.
+This is the first lesson in the algorithms Coursera course.
-I'm following the MOOC structure, but mainly use the book as a guide, rathern than the videos.
+I'm following the MOOC structure, but mainly use the book as a guide, rather than the videos.

 # Dynamic connectivity